EdwinAhl/DD2482-Executable-tutorial/scenario1/step1.md

 ```plain
 sudo docker exec -i demo-db mysql -u root -pS3cret -e "SHOW DATABASES;"
 ```{{exec}}

+We should be able to see `db` in there.

 Great!
 Now we have a database with secured data!